Data Privacy Policy

 The PaRD website uses cookies that are automatically deleted as soon as the browser on which the page is displayed is closed (referred to as temporary cookies or session cookies) This type of cookie makes it possible to assign various requests from a browser to a session and to recognise the browser when the website is visited again (session ID).

-For statistical purposes PaRD uses "Matomo" (formerly "Piwik") on this website.
+For statistical purposes “Matomo” (formerly “Piwik”) is used on this website.
 Matomo is an open source web analysis tool.
 Matomo does not transfer any data to servers outside the control of PaRD.

 Matomo uses so-called "cookies".
 Cookies are text files that are saved on your computer and enable PaRD to analyse how its website is used.
 The information provided by the cookie is transferred to PaRD server and saved there, to enable us to analyse user behaviour.
 Your IP address will be immediately anonymised; users are thus anonymous.
 The information generated by the cookie regarding how you use the website will not be passed on to third parties.

-PaRD sees this analysis as an integral part of its online service.
+This analysis is an integral part of its online service.
 This information helps to consistently improve the website and optimise it according to user needs.

 When users contact us, the data provided is processed in order to be able to respond to the enquiry.
 The following contact options are available: